Unlock Your Parent Potential

 Here’s How It Works

-The Parent Potential toolkit includes:
+The Parent Potential Toolkit includes:

 • A set of Learning Target Cards

-• A Notebook
+• A Learning Notebook

 These resources help you support, introduce, and explain every Common Core standard for your child’s grade level in a way that feels natural for you.